anabeloff/usefulScripts/README.md

 ```
 How it works:

-- `cut` takes first column from `FILE.tab` (or any other column contaning sequnces names as in FASTA file).
-It produces a list with names in each line and pipes to `grep` command.
+- `cut` takes first column from `FILE.tab` (or any other column contaning sequnces names).
+It produces a list with names in each line and pipes it to `grep` command.
 - `grep` looks for pattern in `sequences.fasta`.
-Here we used `-f -` which indicates to take list from standard input instead of file.
-Option `-A 1` tells to output line with pattern plus one line after it. `-w` indicates that pattern is whole word.
+Here we supply our names list as pattern using `-f -` option. `-f` takes a pattern list from file, but because we put `-` it takes standard input instead.
+Option `-A 1` tells to output one extra line after line with pattern.
 - `sed` command removes lines that contain "--" only. `grep` puts "--" separator after every pattern output.

 **IMPORTANT**
  This command will not work if FASTA sequence is multiline.
-It only works if FASTA sequence is in signle line after line with name.
+It only works if FASTA sequence is in signle line after the line with its name.

 ## BASH scripts